Religion, Philosophy & Ethics

 In the department, pupils are encouraged to reflect on their own beliefs, values and experiences and then to make reasoned and informed judgements about religious and moral issues.
 All views are welcomed and the staff aim to facilitate debate among the students whilst fostering a sense of curiosity about history, culture, ethics and, of course, religious practice.

-Religious Education naturally plays a part in the syllabus of all our pupils.
-Those who have chosen to study this subject at A Level have gone on to study a wide range of degree disciplines (including Philosophy and Medicine) at excellent Universities.
+Religion, Philosophy and Ethics naturally play a part in the syllabus of all our pupils.
+Those who have chosen to study this subject at A level have gone on to study a wide range of degree disciplines (including Philosophy and Medicine) at excellent universities.

-The department runs a number of clubs: Mindfulness Meditation Club, with Dr Smith; Christian Union, run by students and overseen by Reverend Slavic; Amnesty International, with Mrs Jackson.
+The department runs a number of clubs: Mindfulness Meditation Club, Christian Union and Amnesty International.